acryptos/docs.acryptos.com/faq.md

   All this is possible thanks to Curve’s [specialized algorithm tailored for trading of stablecoins and other pegged assets](https://www.curve.fi/stableswap-paper.pdf).

+### 7. What are the fees on Acsi.Finance?

+* There are different metapools on Acsi.Finance (up to 8 tokens in a pool), and there are different fees attached to every pool.
+You can check the fees with clicking on the pool........

-### 7. What is the difference between APR and APY?
+### 8. What is the difference between APR and APY?

 * APR reflects the simple interest rate over a year’s time \(APR/365\), while APY describes the rate with the effect of compounding.